 If you want to spend more time close to nature, go to Park Śląski (Silesian Park).
 Even though it is in the city of Chorzów, all of Upper Silesia is proud of it 🙂 It’s one of the biggest city parks in Europe, bigger than Central Park in New York.
 You can spend the whole day in Silesian Park without getting bored.

 Visiting Katowice: Street art

 Every year in Katowice we have a Street Art Festival.
 Artists from all around the world come to the city and decorate it.
 One of the things to do in Katowice is – not to miss this impressive street art 🙂 I will show you the ones from Bogucice and Szopienice districts – for more, check this post about murals in Silesia.
-It’s in Polish only but the map and photos are clear enough 🙂 Karol shows some murals from the city center (Mariacka Tylna and 1 Maja street) and many more.
+It’s in Polish only but the map and photos are clear enough 🙂 Karol shows some murals from the city center (Mariacka Tylna and 1 Maja Street) and many more.

-Underground passage between Markiefki and Bogucicka streets
+The underground passage between Markiefki and Bogucicka Streets

 Piotr Łuszcz, Magik

 The passage is all painted and it’s truly impressive